 My First Kirtan Experience

-I signed-up with curiosity to a kirtan event (mantra chanting) at my yoga studio.
-When I researched about it on YouTube, I found some strange humming sounds.
-I was a bit worried that I had gotten myself into some weird hippie activity but I was proven wrong.
+I signed-up, with curiosity, to a kirtan event (mantra chanting) at my yoga studio.
+When I researched about it on YouTube, I found some strange videos with humming sounds.
+I was a bit worried that I had gotten myself into some weird hippie activity, but I was proven wrong.
 When the teacher started singing, I was positively surprised by how beautiful the melody and her voice were.
 Throughout the evening, we sang as a group with live instruments.
-The sound vibrations brought me calmness for the rest of my evening.
+The vibrations brought me calmness for the rest of the night.

 I encountered a few professional challenges but opening up during one-on-one conversations has really improved the situation.
-Transparent communication and honesty helped me find some peace of mind.
+Transparent communication and honesty brought me some peace of mind.

 Our friend Ger helped us hang our television on the wall.
 Our TV is so heavy that I would have never been able to help B lift it.
 It's a job for two men!
 Our living room is now improved.